microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBITable.md

 ```

 This example instantiate a table with two columns and another table with four columns, and instantiate a dataset.
-Then, it creates the dataset in PowerBI.
+Then, it creates the dataset in Power BI.

 ## PARAMETERS

 ### -Columns
-An array of Column objects.
+An array of column objects.

 ```yaml
 Type: Column[]